bentan4853563/AmazHub/_portfolio/a-better-florist.md

 - happyflowersfr.com
 - srilankablooms.com

 This project, now closed in 2022, showcased our technical strength in managing a significant number of websites on a large scale, primarily on AWS, with a smaller segment on Digital Ocean.
-The successful execution of this vast network stands as evidence of Brave Dev World's excellence in delivering complex web solutions and handling extensive digital ecosystems with high efficiency and reliability.
+The successful execution of this vast network stands as evidence of AmazHub's excellence in delivering complex web solutions and handling extensive digital ecosystems with high efficiency and reliability.